DFE-Digital/architecture/principles/identity-principles.md

 * **B2E** - Identity segment for services provided for Civil Servants, contractors and managed service providers working on behalf of Government departments.

-#Use of the guidelines
+# Use of the guidelines

 The following guidelines are provided to guide projects and teams when creating or procuring solutions for use by the Department’s users.
 The guidelines will  create a framework for projects to operate within and to demonstrate alignment with best practice.

 The guidelines are split into 5 sections:

-1.Support Defragmentation
+1. Support Defragmentation

-2.User Experience
+2. User Experience

-3.General ID Good Practice
+3. General ID Good Practice

-4.Scalability (Future Proofing)
+4. Scalability (Future Proofing)

-5.Links With Other Standards
+5. Links With Other Standards

 **Alignment and exceptions** to the principles will be reviewed as part of assurance processes with the security and architecture professions to streamline governance.
 Exceptions will be approved or declined as relevant, with all decisions tracked with rationale for future reference.

 **Updates or modifications** to the principles can be requested initially via the Identity Management Community of Interest, and in the future with standard updates and iterations via GitHub.

-#Section 1: Support Defragmentation
+# Section 1: Support Defragmentation

-##1.
-Align to a strategic authentication service
+## 1. Align to a strategic authentication service

 All systems must integrate with a strategic authentication service.